FaultyTwo/MAX51X-arduino-lib/README.md

 Set a DAC output.

 For MAX518/MAX519:<br>
-Use logic 0 to choose DAC0, and use logic 1 to choose DAC1.
+Use logic 0 to choose 'DAC0', and use logic 1 to choose 'DAC1'.

+**^DAC values shouldn't exceed 255, otherwise it will overflow.**

 ```C
 void setBothDac(uint8_t dac0, uint8_t dac1); // FOR MAX518/MAX519
 ```
-Set both DAC outputs with respective values at the same time.
+Set both DAC outputs at the same time.

 **^Limited to MAX518/519, and is considered as error when invoked with MAX517 class.**
+**^DAC values shouldn't exceed 255, otherwise it will overflow.**

 ```C
 void powerOff(bool dac); // FOR MAX518/MAX519